HRTCloudDemo/HRTCloudDemo.github.io/_labs/003/index.markdown

 - Rename `.env.sample` to `.env`

   On Windows you cannot do this in the Explorer.
-  Instead, you can use the `rename` command in a Command Window change the name of the file.
+  Instead, you have to use the `rename` command in a Command Window to change the name of the file.

-- Edit the `.env` and fill in username, password and url of your instance of the Tone Analyzer service
+- Edit `.env` and fill in username, password and url of your instance of the Tone Analyzer service

 # Test the app locally